prebid/Prebid.js/dev-docs/publisher-api-reference.md

 **Keyword targeting for all bidders**

 The below code snippet is the *default* setting for ad server targeting.
 For each bidder's bid, Prebid.js will set 6 keys (`hb_bidder`, `hb_adid`, `hb_pb`, `hb_size`, `hb_source`, `hb_format`) with their corresponding values.
+In addition, video will receive two additional keys: `hb_cache_id` and `hb_uuid`.
 The key value pair targeting is applied to the bid's corresponding ad unit.
-Your ad ops team will have the ad server's line items target these keys.
+Your ad ops team will have the ad server's line items and creatives to utilize these keys.

+   {: .alert.alert-warning :}
+   Note that `hb_cache_id` will be the video ad server targeting variable going forward.
+   In previous versions, mobile used `hb_cache_id` and video used `hb_uuid`.
+There will be a transition period where both of these values are provided to the ad server.
+   Please begin converting video creatives to use `hb_cache_id`.

 If you'd like to customize the key value pairs, you can overwrite the settings as the below example shows. *Note* that once you updated the settings, let your ad ops team know about the change, so they can update the line item targeting accordingly.
 See the [Ad Ops](../adops.html) documentation for more information.